-- Ensure the supported person, where they are directly employing a personal assistant (PA) under Option 1, is made aware of the PVG scheme so that they can decide whether or not to request a PVG disclosure from a prospective personal assistant (PA). - Inform the supported person (or their guardian) in receipt of a direct payment that employing a PA to provide personal care will be regulated work under the PVG Act and therefore a PVG check should normally be carried out on the prospective PA please see section below on exceptions to using the PVG scheme. - Make the supported person (or their guardian) aware that guidance is available on the Disclosure Scotland website on: 1) how a supported person can use the PVG scheme as a 'personal employer' and 2) how a prospective PA can apply for PVG.
-Supported persons or authorities can also contact Disclosure Scotland via response@disclosurescotland.gov.scot or phone: 0300 020 0040 Monday to Thursday 9am to 4pm; Friday 9am to 3:30pm). - Develop effective arrangements to ensure that all prospective personal employers are aware of and are encouraged to make use of the PVG scheme. - Take steps to support their staff to discharge those duties and powers alongside their duty to provide choice, control and flexibility to adult supported people and children and families.
+- Ensure the supported person, where they are directly employing a personal assistant (PA) under Option 1, is made aware of the PVG scheme so that they can decide whether or not to request a PVG disclosure from a prospective personal assistant (PA). - Inform the supported person (or their guardian) in receipt of a direct payment that employing a PA to provide personal care will be regulated work under the PVG Act and therefore a PVG check should normally be carried out on the prospective PA please see section below on exceptions to using the PVG scheme.
+84. - Make the supported person (or their guardian) aware that guidance is available on the Disclosure Scotland website on: 1) how a supported person

-Commented [JM31]: Significant edits to this section, including new sub sections, following extensive input from Disclosure Scotland and SLWG colleagues with an interest in PVG.
+Commented [JM53]: Significant edits to this section, including new sub sections, following extensive input from Disclosure Scotland and SLWG colleagues with an interest in PVG.
 Initial concerns raised by CSWOs on Aug 25